 Will Cradle Cap Cause Hair Loss in My Baby?

-Cradle cap usually doesn’t cause permanent hair loss in your baby.
-While it may lead to temporary hair thinning, the hair typically grows back as the condition resolves.
-Regular care can help manage symptoms effectively.
+Cradle cap usually doesn’t cause permanent hair loss.
+Some temporary thinning may occur, but hair typically grows back as the condition clears up.
+Regular, gentle care helps manage symptoms in the meantime.

 Conclusion